apache/flink-connector-prometheus/flink-connector-prometheus/README.md

         .setSocketTimeoutMs(5000)                   // Http client socket timeout (default: 5000 ms)
         .setPrometheusRemoteWriteUrl(prometheusRemoteWriteUrl)  // Remote-write URL
         .setRequestSigner(new AmazonManagedPrometheusWriteRequestSigner(prometheusRemoteWriteUrl, prometheusRegion)) // Optional request signed (AMP request signer in this example)
-        .setErrorHandlingBehaviourConfiguration(SinkWriterErrorHandlingBehaviorConfiguration.builder()
+        .setErrorHandlingBehaviorConfiguration(SinkWriterErrorHandlingBehaviorConfiguration.builder()
                 // Error handling behaviors.
 See description below, for more details.
-                // Default is DISCARD_AND_CONTINUE for non-retriable errors .onPrometheusNonRetriableError(OnErrorBehavior.DISCARD_AND_CONTINUE)
+                // Default is DISCARD_AND_CONTINUE for non-retryable errors .onPrometheusNonRetryableError(OnErrorBehavior.DISCARD_AND_CONTINUE)
                 // Default is FAIL for other error types .onMaxRetryExceeded(OnErrorBehavior.FAIL)
                 .build())